DigitalGlobe/gbdxtools/docs/imagery_access.rst

 Catalog Images
 ------------------

 ``CatalogImage`` uses a `GBDX Catalog ID <http://gbdxdocs.digitalglobe.com/docs/catalog-course>`_ to provide a single point of access to multiple image sources.
 This class acts as a generic image wrapper which can accept a range of ID types (WorldView, Landsat, Ikonos, etc.).
 The first thing a ``CatalogImage`` does is query the GBDX Platform to discover metadata about the image type.
-It will then instantiate the base image class corresponding to the image source.
+It will then return an instance of the base image class corresponding to the image source.

 The following snippet will initialize a ``WorldviewImage`` from a WorldView 3 catalog ID and print some information about the image: